Want to buy an investment apartment to rent out? Here's what you need to know

 The reality:

 "It is still an amazing time for buyers, especially cash buyers who are looking to build their portfolios.
-We know the market is cyclical, and I believe this is an ideal time to take advantage.
+We know the market is cyclical, and I believe this is an ideal time to capitalize on it.
 I look at my buyers who say they are kicking themselves for not buying in 2009.
 Well, now is their time, or they will kick themselves again in the future," Wheelock said.
+She noted that while sales of co-ops and condos in Manhattan have been slower since the 2015-2016 peak, those in Brooklyn have only recently experienced a downward shift.
+"So there is an opportunity in both boroughs."

-Mortgage rates have dipped slightly; however, the combination of high prices and high financing costs is keeping some buyers out of the sales market—and driving rents up due to the high demand.
+Mortgage rates have dipped slightly; however, the combination of high prices and high financing costs is keeping some buyers out of the sales market—and driving rents up amid high demand.

-Wheelock said that in a few years, you should be able to refinance at a lower interest rate.
+Wheelock noted that in a few years, you should be able to refinance at a lower interest rate.

-She advised holding the property for four, five, or six years until the value surpasses what you paid for it.
+Wheelock also advised holding the property for four to six years, until its value exceeds what you paid for it.
 "I once heard someone say, 'If you can't afford to hold, you can't afford to invest in NYC,' and I strongly agree.
 If you are the person who has been waiting for interest rates to go up to snag some cash deals, this is your moment," she said.

 Of course, there's the risk that you will not make anything at all.
 Barbrack credited the tenant-friendly legal and regulatory environment with cooling interest in being a landlord.

-She said several investor clients approached her team about selling, rather than becoming landlords, citing the inability to collect more than one month's security deposit (a disrespectful tenant can cause significantly more damage), as well as the hassle of being a landlord, in addition to the current legislative environment.
+She said several investor clients approached her team about selling rather than becoming landlords, citing the inability to collect more than one month's security deposit (a disrespectful tenant can cause significantly more damage), the hassle of being a landlord, and the current legislative environment.

 The best NYC neighborhoods for investment properties